 Blocked drains can cause you a massive headache.
 Overflowing drains can damage property, ruin floors, cause health hazards and even over time damage the foundations of property.
 Nobody wants raw sewage in their living room!
 This is why it is important to get a suspected blockage removed and the cause of the problem determined as soon as possible to prevent any further blockages occuring.

 A lot of people ask how you know that your drain is blocked.
-Here, we look at some signs of a drainage block:
+If you block your drainage system here are some signs to look out for:

 - The first big sign is slow draining sinks and baths, this may seem like a small sign but it is vitally important.
 If you have a slow draining sink and bath it is highly likely that there is a partial blockages in part of your external drainage system.
 Baths and sinks should drain easily, so if water is being retained, there is a problem somewhere.
 At this point, it may be worth trying a chemical drain cleaner to attempt to shift it.